This text is translated into Russian by google automatic human level neural machine.

 Meanwhile, the multipliers in Yakutia are sometimes supported, but entirely from unexpected sources.
 "When I was working on the film" Samenchik djollooh kune "(in the translation from Yakut" Happy Samenchik's Day "), I was financially supported by the Ministry of Agriculture of Yakutia, which sounds strange, but I turned to them because the film touches on the theme of rural life.
 Offensive that I still was in the red, "- says the young animator Olga Stepanova.
 And in 2015, she took part in the online contest "People's Budget" and received grant support from the administration of Yakutsk: 80% of the funds needed to create a cartoon.
 Last year, with popular support and with the help of her team, the girl presented three parts of the cartoon that tells about the city of Yakutsk.

-Olga Stepanova does not stop at this: working on the order, she is simultaneously developing a new project.
-"One does not interfere with one another, and you always want to eat," jokes the animator.
-"Plus, my author's project is still at the stage of development of the idea."
-Such a comment, if you think about it, approaches the assessment of the state and the entire animation industry in Yakutia.
+Olga Stepanova does not stop there: working on order, she is simultaneously developing a new project.
+"One does not interfere with the other, and you always want to eat," the animator jokes.
+"Plus, my author's project is still at the stage of developing an idea."
+Such a comment, if you think about it, fits the assessment of the state and the entire animation industry in Yakutia.
 There are professionals in it, they are in demand outside the republic.
-But the creation of cartoons in Yakutia has not yet earned.
+But you can't make much money by creating cartoons in Yakutia.
 That's the whole conversation.